 - Pseudacris, the chorus frogs, five species: spring peeper, upland chorus frog, Cajun chorus frog, Illinois chorus frog, and boreal chorus frog.

-The upland chorus frog is very similar in appearance and natural history to the Cajun chorus frog and the boreal chorus frog.
+The upland chorus frog is very similar to the Cajun chorus frog and the boreal chorus frog.
 The three can be distinguished by genetics, color patterns, slight differences in calls, and distribution.

-The distribution of the upland chorus frog and the Cajun chorus frog in Missouri is somewhat uncertain.
-The upland chorus frog appears to occur mostly within the Mississippi Lowlands of extreme southeastern Missouri, but the range seems to overlap with that of the Cajun chorus frog as one moves west.
-It also might overlap with the boreal chorus frog as one moves north in Missouri.
+The distribution of the upland chorus frog and the Cajun chorus frog in Missouri is not well understood.
+The upland chorus frog seems to occur mostly within the Mississippi Lowlands of extreme southeastern Missouri, but on its western edge, the range apparently overlaps with that of the Cajun chorus frog.
+On its northern edge, it also might overlap with the boreal chorus frog.

-It is possible that previous records of frogs identified as upland chorus frogs from the southeastern Ozark Highlands are actually Cajun chorus frogs.
-It is also possible that upland chorus frogs are only found in the Mississippi Lowlands of extreme southeastern Missouri.
-Additional genetic studies are needed to better understand the boundaries of these three species, especially in potential areas of overlap.
+It is possible that previous records of frogs identified as upland chorus frogs from the southeastern Ozarks are actually Cajun chorus frogs.
+It is also possible that upland chorus frogs only occur in the Mississippi Lowlands of extreme southeastern Missouri.
+Additional genetic studies are needed to better understand the boundaries of these three species, especially in areas where the ranges overlap.

 Adult length (snout to vent): ¾ to 1½ inches.
 Females are larger than males.